Why Do Currency Rates Change?

 Component Two: The Economics

 The only reason to buy something is to use it or to sell it later for a higher price.
 While the Forex trader will not actually use euros in the sense of spending them on goods and services, he anticipates that others will want to use the euro’s purchasing power to buy stuff, not only socks and haircuts but also securities denominated in euros.
-Therefore, Forex traders follow the macroeconomics and news stories pertaining to the relative purchasing power of the euro vs. the dollar, including inflation (or deflation), wages increases, the robustness of the economy, and so on.
-At any one time, the market as a whole has a consensus view of which economies are growing and how fast, and which economies have immediate economic problems that the government and specifically the central bank should be addressing.
-As a rule, traders’ economic understanding is oversimplified and even crude, and usually boiled down to a catchy one or two-word descriptor, but it does not pay to be snobbish about the relative lack of sophistication of these views—they move markets.
+Therefore, Forex traders follow the macroeconomics and news stories pertaining to the relative purchasing power of the euro vs. the dollar, including inflation (or deflation), wage increases, the robustness of the economy, and so on.
+At any one time, the market as a whole has a consensus view of which economies are growing and how fast and which economies have immediate economic problems that the government and, specifically, the central bank should be addressing.
+As a rule, traders’ economic understanding is oversimplified and even crude and usually boiled down to a catchy one or two-word descriptor.
+Still, it does not pay to be snobbish about the relative lack of sophistication of these views—they move markets.

 Component Three: The News

-You would be hard-pressed to say the euro reversed into an upmove because traders were thinking about purchasing power parity or other relative economic data — here the move was due to the ECB rate decision, made a little stronger because the market’s expectations were proved wrong.
+You would be hard-pressed to say the dollar reversed its previous decline because traders were thinking about some relative economic data — here the move was due to the Fed rate decision and the expectations of additional interest rate hikes in the future.